bigBagBoogy/foundry-defi-stablecoin-codehawks/text.md

 Writing a new invariant: invariant_userCanNeverRedeemMoreThanTheirCollateral Writing a new getter @ line:307
-//vm.deal(user, amountCollateral); // do we need this? probably not Scince the writing of the handler/invariants is hard, let's firt build the test function in unit tests.
+//vm.deal(user, amountCollateral); // do we need this? probably not Scince the writing of the handler/invariants is hard, let's first build the test function in unit tests. line 334 \_redeemCollateral is @ line 282 redeemCollateral is @ 183

 Test idea: Can we deposit 1000USD worth of ETH and then redeem 1000USD of BTC?

+There's both solidity 0.8.18 and 0.8.19 versions used.

+slither proberen.
+Python 3.10.6

 # end BBB